MiguelSanchezCervantes/docker-maven-GUI/README.md

 Finally added maven. [goyalzz/ubuntu-java-8-maven-docker-image](https://hub.docker.com/r/goyalzz/ubuntu-java-8-maven-docker-image/dockerfile)

-##Build the image and container
+## Build the image and container

-you need to put the Dockerfike in the same folder you have your maven project
+you need to put the Dockerfike in the same folder you have your maven project.

 ```powershell
 cd your-maven-project-path
 docker build -t mavenImage .